SouthFrank/Note_Taking/WebDev/Modules, npm, Bundlers, Transpilers/ES6 Module.md

 #### Describe how to write an npm automation script.
 - The script has to be added to the `package.json` file, then it can be run from the command line.
 For example, `npm run build`.
 #### Explain one of the main benefits of writing code in modules.
+Code reuse!
+If you have some functions that do something specific, you can put those all into their own file as a "module".
+It can then be copied and reused very easily.

+There are also the same benefits as when using factory functions or the module pattern (the module pattern and ES6 modules are not the same thing; this naming convention is very frustrating).
 #### Explain "named" exports and "default" exports.